MicrosoftDocs/customer-insights/ci-docs/segment-builder.md

 1. Select **Add condition** to add more conditions to a rule.
 To create a rule under the current rule, select **Add sub-rule**.

-1. If a rule uses other entities than the *Customer* entity, you have to set the relationship path.
-The relationship path is required to inform the system over which relationships you want to access the unified customer entity.
-Select **Set relationship path** to map selected entity to the unified customer entity.
-If there's only one possible relationship path, the system will select it automatically.
-Different relationship paths can yield different results.
+1. If a rule uses other entities than the *Customer* entity, select **Set relationship path** to map the selected entity to the unified customer entity.
+If there's only one possible relationship path, the system selects it automatically.
+Different [relationship paths](relationships.md#relationship-paths) can yield different results.
 Every rule can have its own relationship path.

    :::image type="content" source="media/relationship-path.png" alt-text="Potential relationship path when creating a rule based on an entity mapped to the unified customer entity.":::

-   For example, the *eCommerce_eCommercePurchases* entity in the screenshot has four options to map to the *Customer* entity:
-   - eCommerce_eCommercePurchases > eCommerce_eCommerceContacts > Customer
-   - eCommerce_eCommercePurchases > Customer
-   - eCommerce_eCommercePurchases > eCommerce_eCommerceContacts > POS_posPurchases > Customer
-   - eCommerce_eCommercePurchases > eCommerce_eCommerceContacts > POS_posPurchases > loyaltyScheme_loyCustomers > Customer
-   When choosing the last option, we can include attributes from all listed entities in the rule conditions.
-We'll likely get fewer results because the matching customer records need to be part of all entities.
-In this example, they have purchased goods through e-commerce(*eCommerce_eCommercePurchases*) at a point of sale(*POS_posPurchases*) and participate in our loyalty program (*loyaltyScheme_loyCustomers*).
-When choosing the second option, we can only choose attributes from the *eCommerce_eCommercePurchases* and the *Customer* entity.
-This likely results in more resulting customer profiles.

-1. If you have multiple conditions in a rule, you can choose which logical operator connects them.
+1. If you have multiple conditions in a rule, choose which logical operator connects them.
    - **AND** operator: All conditions must be met to include a record in the segment.
 This option is most useful when you define conditions across different entities.
    - **OR** operator: Either one of the conditions must be met to include a record in the segment.
 This option is most useful when you define multiple conditions for the same entity.